Mdwizzy/Docker/README.md

 Exercise Worksheet2
 www.vomtom.at
 From the Course: Understanding Docker Run, Dockerfile, Docker-Compose for Beginners

 Running multiple docker containers from the command line step by step This shows the difference between containers and images.
 We will create two containers (linux1, linux2) based on the same image (ubuntu) docker run -it -d --rm --name linux1 ubuntu /bin/bash · creates container “linux1”
 · additional flags:
-o   -d starts the container as “detached”.
-Use “docker attach” to attach to it later on. o   --rm cleans up the container after stopping.
+ -d starts the container as “detached”.
+Use “docker attach” to attach to it later on.
+ --rm cleans up the container after stopping.
 The container will be removed, basically the same as “docker rm container_identifier” after stopping the container.
-So everything is kept tidy. o   --name will give the container a dedicated name, which makes it easier to address the container later on. docker run -it -d --rm --name linux2 ubuntu /bin/bash ·       Creates container “linux2”
+So everything is kept tidy.
+ --name will give the container a dedicated name, which makes it easier to address the container later on. docker run -it -d --rm --name linux2 ubuntu /bin/bash · Creates container “linux2”
 Cli1: docker attach linux1
 · Attaches to container linux1
 Cli1: ls
 · Lists the file system on linux1
 Cli1: mkdir mylinux1
 · Creates a new directory on container linux1
 Cli1: ls
 · Shows that “mylinux1” was created
 Cli2: docker attach linux2
 · Attaches to container linux2
 Cli2: ls
 · Shows that the directory of linux2 is different than linux1, although they are both from the same image “ubuntu” · They are separated, they don’t share their file-system · The bash process is isolated in the container
 Cli2: exit
 · This will exit the bash and also remove the container because of the --rm command
 Cli2: docker ps -a
 · Shows only one container which is running, the other one got removed
 Cli1: exit
 · Exits the only running container linux1 and deletes the container docker ps -a
 · Shows nothing anymore

 /////////////////////////////////////////////////////////////////////////

 Exercise Worksheet3
 www.vomtom.at
 From the Course: Understanding Docker Run, Dockerfile, Docker-Compose for Beginners

 Running docker containers with a shared host file system (a.k.a. docker volumes) Let’s share some files from our host to our docker container.
 This is done with the “-v” flag and then “host-directory:client-directory” and is directly mapped into the container.

 docker run --rm -v ${PWD}:/myvol ubuntu /bin/bash -c "ls -lha > /myvol/myfile.txt"
 · This command runs “ls -lha” and pipes the output to /myvol/myfile.txt · /myvol is “mounted” to the current working directory on the host · On the host you can observe a new file called “myfile.txt” with the output of “ls -lha” · The container is then ended and removed because of “--rm" From the docker hub I get an image that contains the rar tool.
 It’s minimal, but it demonstrates what can be done with separated environments: https://hub.docker.com/r/klutchell/rar/dockerfile docker run --rm klutchell/rar
 · This will download the image klutchell/rar
 · Execute it
 · In the Dockerfile you can see the “entrypoint” is already the “rar” executable o This means, upon execution of “docker run” it starts the rar process. o All you must do is work with it like you work with “rar” itself · “a” command will add to an archive.
 · If we mount the right directory, we can simply compress files from the command line: docker run --rm -v ${PWD}:/files klutchell/rar a /files/myrar.rar /files/myfile.txt · It creates a new compressed rar file called “myrar.rar” inside the hosts working directory · It’s fully compliant to rar files docker run --rm -v ${PWD}:/files -w /files klutchell/rar a myrar.rar myfile.txt · The “-w /files” flag sets the working directory to /files.
 · It’s like “cd /files” inside the container and we can skip the full path to the files we want to compress

 /////////////////////////////////////////////////////////////////////////

 Exercise Worksheet4
 www.vomtom.at
 From the Course: Understanding Docker Run, Dockerfile, Docker-Compose for Beginners

 Using PHP with volume mounting in docker images step by step docker run -it --rm --name my-running-script php:7.2-cli /bin/bash · Downloads the official php 7.2 cli image
 · Runs a shell inside
 php -m
-·       Get the installed modules php -i
+· Get the installed modules
+php -i
 · Get the config of the PHP cli echo '<? echo "test text\n";' > ~/index.php
 · This will write <? echo “text text\n”; into the index.php file in the home directory of root · Let’s execute this php ~/index.php
 · Should print now “test text” exit
 · Will end the container, but will also remove the container (including our index.php) because of the --rm flag · This is where mounting an external host directory comes in handy docker run -it --rm -v ${PWD}:/myfiles --name my-running-script php:7.0-cli /bin/bash · Now we are running the php 7.0, not the php 7.2 cli · And we are mounting the root directory into the /myfiles directory inside the container echo '<? echo "test text\n";' > /myfiles/index.php
 · This creates the same index.php, but this time inside /myfiles.
-·       Observe the host directory php /myfiles/index.php
+· Observe the host directory
+php /myfiles/index.php
-·       This should run index.php with the php 7.0 interpreter exit
+·This should run index.php with the php 7.0 interpreter exit
 · We can safely exit again, because our file is securely stored on the host.
 It will not be destroyed with the container upon exiting docker run -it --rm -v ${PWD}:/myfiles --name my-running-script php:7.2-cli /bin/bash · Let’s re-run the 7.2-cli container
 · This time with the same directory mounted in /myfiles php /myfiles/index.php
 · This allows you to execute the same script with another PHP version exit
-·       Let’s exit the container docker run -it --rm -v ${PWD}:/myfiles -w /myfiles --name my-running-script php:7.2-cli php index.php ·       Will directory run index.php and output the “test text” and exit again ·       No need to actually enter the container
+· Let’s exit the container
+docker run -it --rm -v ${PWD}:/myfiles -w /myfiles --name my-running-script php:7.2-cli php index.php · Will directory run index.php and output the “test text” and exit again · No need to actually enter the container
 · -w flag again sets the working directory to /myfiles

 /////////////////////////////////////////////////////////////////////////